 Personal changes and mental shifts aren’t the only changes that need to happen in order to convert to an IT DevOps Model.
 There are serious business adjustments that need to be made as part of this process.
 Admittedly, this process starts out overwhelming (the change curve is real), but you will get there, I promise.
 And you’ll never look back once established.
 The following five obstacles are most common you’ll encounter on your journey to a full DevOps implementation.

-As demonstrated in my previous posts, you need to undergo an epiphany, realizing that things need to change.
+As demonstrated in my previous post about DevOps, you need to undergo an epiphany, realizing that things need to change.
 Allow others to go through this process as well; it will take time because change is fundamentally hard.
 You will encounter strange obstacles such as fear, pride, laziness, and even depression.
 Remember, people have worked their entire careers supporting the Waterfall Method and you’re asking them to give up something that pays the bills and defines their career.

 2. Automation Ridiculousness

 Get your teams used to the idea that the first two questions they should always ask themselves when presented with a new task is “Can this be automated?” and “Should this be automated?”.
 Most DBAs thrive on manual work, so this may be a big change for them.
 Invest in developing your automation processes but guard against the isolation of the experience wherever possible.
 Try not to isolate the DevOps experience to a new team, instead start with an existing team.
 As time goes on make a soft requirement to only allow the creation of an automated process when it is attached to a deliverable (customer request).
 Your Product Owners can help with this.
 It keeps eyes on the prize and avoids wasted efforts as well as measurable results.

 A New DevOps Team